Consumer price index: Owner-occupiers and the price index

-The economists' approach
+Economists' approach

-Leaving aside the quality of public services, the environment, crime and so forth, and regarding the standard of living as a function of the level and composition of individuals' consumption, this standard depends upon the amount and range of goods and services they consume.
+Leaving aside the quality of public services, the environment, crime, and so forth, and regarding the standard of living as a function of the level and composition of individuals' consumption, this standard depends upon the amount and range of goods and services they consume.
 These include the service provided by rented accommodation, which can readily be priced, and the similar services yielded by a flat or house owned by the consumer who occupies it.
-Its cost to a consumer is, according to the economic way of thinking, an "opportunity cost", namely what he or she sacrifices by living in it.
-This cost, according to many economists, is what should form a component of a consumer price index.
+Its cost to a consumer is, according to the economic way of thinking, an "opportunity cost," namely what he or she sacrifices by living in it.
+This cost, according to many economists, should form a component of a consumer price index.

 Opportunity cost can be looked at in two ways, since there are two alternatives to continuing to live in an owner-occupied dwelling.
-One – supposing that it is one year's cost that is to be considered – is to sell it, earn interest on the owner's capital thus released, and buy it back a year later, making an allowance for its physical depreciation.
+One, supposing that it is one year's cost that is to be considered, is to sell it, earn interest on the owner's capital thus released, and buy it back a year later, making an allowance for its physical depreciation.
 This can be called the "alternative cost" approach.
 The other, the "rental equivalent" approach, is to let it to someone else for the year, in which case the cost is the rent that could be obtained for it.